-Gas is connected to the premises but has not been inspected.
 Smoke detectors are fitted however, the positioning, operation or adequacy was not tested and is not commented on.
 A safety switch was found to be installed.
 Note: only a licensed electrician can verify if safety switch is connected to appropriate circuits.
+Solar Power is installed to the premises but has not been inspected.
 Air-conditioning is installed in the premises but has not been inspected.